-Contributor’s NOTE – The detailed description on Figure 2 is required.
+Editor’s NOTE – The detailed description on Figure 2 is required.

 In open USN service framework, users or application developers do not need any knowledge on sensors or sensor networks to use USN services or develop USN applications.

 The ultimate goal of the open USN service framework is to provide the users or application developers with the following services;